3vorp/3vorp.github.io/README.md

 # https://3vorp.github.io

-## Currently just a mirror of my GitHub readme with some css, however more is planned soon™.
+## random site that mostly serves as a nicer looking mirror of my github readme

-### Made using SvelteKit ~~even though it's literally just one static webpage currently~~.
+- made using sveltekit
+- now featuring: gambling simulator
+- more coming soon™